LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    Specifies that the implicit portion of the problem is autonomous i.e., does not explicitly depend on time.

-   When using the trivial predictor, an autonomous problem may reuse implicit RHS evaluations across stage solves reducing the total number of function evaluations.
+   When using an implicit or ImEx method with the trivial predictor, this option enables reusing the implicit right-hand side evaluation at the predicted state across stage solves within a step.
+This reuse reduces the total number of implicit RHS function evaluations.

    :param arkode_mem: pointer to the ARKODE memory block.
    :param autonomous: flag denoting if the implicit RHS function,